-- maintenance capital expenditures, which are capital expenditures made to replace partially or fully depreciated assets, to maintain the operating capacity of our assets and extend their useful lives, or other capital expenditures that are incurred in maintaining our existing business and related cash flow; and - expansion capital expenditures, which are capital expenditures made to expand the operating capacity or revenue generating capacity of existing or new assets, including by acquisition of compression units or through modification of existing compression units to increase their capacity.
+maintenance capital expenditures, which are capital expenditures made to replace partially or fully depreciated assets, to maintain the operating capacity of our assets and extend their useful lives, or other capital expenditures that are incurred in maintaining our existing business and related cash flow; and expansion capital expenditures, which are capital expenditures made to expand the operating capacity or revenue generating capacity of existing or new assets, including by acquisition of compression units or through modification of existing compression units to increase their capacity.

 We expect that our maintenance capital expenditure requirements will continue to increase as the overall size and age of our fleet increases.
-We estimate that our aggregate maintenance capital expenditures for the year ended December 31, 2011 and the twelve months ending September 30, 2012 will be approximately \$12.1 million and \$13.1 million, respectively.
+Our aggregate maintenance capital expenditures for the year ended December 31, 2011 were \$9.0 million and we estimate that our aggregate maintenance capital expenditures for the year ending December 31, 2012 will be approximately \$10.6 million.

 Given our growth objective, we anticipate that we will continue to make significant expansion capital expenditures.
-For the year ending December 31, 2011 and the twelve months ending September 30, 2012, we estimate that expansion capital expenditures will be approximately \$66.9 million and \$71.0 million, respectively, consisting of the acquisition of new compression units and related equipment.
+Our expansion capital expenditures were \$124.3 million for the year ended December 31, 2011 and we estimate that our expansion capital expenditures will be approximately \$148.3 million for the year ending December 31, 2012, consisting of the acquisition of new compression units and related equipment.
+On December 16, 2011, we entered into an agreement with one of our new compression equipment suppliers to reduce certain previously made progress payments by \$8 million and received a credit.
+We will apply this \$8 million credit to new compression unit purchases from this supplier in the first quarter of 2012.